airobinnet/FancyScreenshots/README.md

 - Random color mode for gradient backgrounds
 - Draggable icon for easy access
 - Preview window with fade-out animation
+- Option to copy the screenshot to clipboard
+- Cross-platform support (Windows, macOS, Linux)
 - Save screenshots as PNG files

 ## Requirements